Almostanerd/Suronex-homepage/README.md

 This is a homepage design for Suronex, built for the Crescentia One internship task.
 The work is limited to the landing page only.

 I didn’t try to make the page flashy or overloaded.
-Since Suronex is about security and compliance, the design needed to feel calm, reliable, and confident first — not loud.
+Since Suronex is about security and compliance, the design needed to feel calm, reliable, and confident first- not loud.

 How I thought about the design: